em24a-004guoxiaoshuang/em24a-004guoxiaoshuang.github.io/README.md

-# Quarto Template for the Tutorial
+# My website and data analysis portfolio

-This repository contains the template for the website tutorial at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.
+This is the Github respository for guoxiaoshuang's IT in business course portfolio for Fall 2024.
+My website can be found at <(https://em24a-004guoxiaoshuang.github.io/)>.
 </p>